 To develop well rounded and disciplined students and young adults who are better prepared to deal with the challenges of life.
 To nurture and develop those students who show potential to become professional dancers and to provide a path to further education in pursuit of their careers in the performing arts

 Welcome to Dancescape South Africa

-DSA facilitate dance classes in Zolani every afternoon of the week.
-They teach over 50 kids ranging from 4 to 19 years old and employ full-time and trainee teachers.
+We currently facilitate dance classes in the Zolani township of Ashton every afternoon of the week.
+We teach over 50 kids ranging from 4 to 19 years old and employ full-time and trainee teachers.
 The project gets the kids off the streets away from drugs and violence.
-It stimulates both mind and body and above all gives the impoverished youth hope.
+It stimulates both mind and body but above all gives the impoverished youth hope.

 dancing; career; dance for all; teaching certificate; certificate; montagu; ashton ; zolani; paul harris award; effort; dancescape south africa; south africa; mitya sargeant; web design; london city ballet; passion; legacy; vision; world; disadvantaged; rural; communities; tourism; public relations; initiatives; recipient; uplifting people; uplifting people through dance; winelands; people; township; cape town; nqaba mafilika; teacher; karate; theatre; Kristine elliott; phyllis spira; project; khayelitsha; new york; canada; pantsula; youth; young; soweto string ensemble; alvin ailey; community development; appreciated; appreciated globally; focus; develop coordination; musicality; body strength; discipline; healing; traumatic experiences; education; art; art education; young adults; young kids; young; choreography; creativity; practice; discipline; body and mind; body; resilience; life skills; skills; life; crime; crime deterrent; gugulethu; gugulethu ballet project; biennale tanzausbildung; hamburg; germany; montagu ashton tourism; director; indoni dance academy